nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     We implemented the `Undo/Redo` feature in CoLAB.
 Unlike other similar projects where the `Undo/Redo` command simply reverts the data to the previous state, we wanted our Undo/Redo command to keep track of the state of the UI when a command is executed.
 This meant that we could not take reference from existing projects and had to design our own implementation of the `Undo/Redo` command.

-    In addition, since many of our commands did not change any data, we had to design a way to save only selected commands.
+    In addition, since many of our commands did not change any data, we had to design a way to save data only after executing some selected commands.

 6. **Command History**